 - Advised a European entity and its Peruvian subsidiary in a potential ICC arbitration seated in London.

 - Represented the Dominican Republic in a high-profile ICC arbitration involving a toll highway concession contract.

 - Represented a Chilean sports company, lead by award-winning tennis stars and philanthropists in an ICC arbitration brought by a US sports management company related to the Association of Tennis Professionals (“ATP”) tennis tournament in Latin America.

-- Advising a CARICOM Conglomerate in an international litigation against a sovereign state.
+- Advised a CARICOM Conglomerate in an international litigation against a sovereign state.

-- Advising a Colombian businessman in a US litigation related to a failed arbitration clause.
+- Advised a Colombian businessman in a U.S. litigation related to a failed arbitration clause.

 - Skye Ventures v.
-Republic of Venezuela; US Dsitrict Court for the Southern District of Ohio; Represented the Republic of Venezuela in a US$100M US federal litigation involving forged notes.
+Republic of Venezuela; U.S. District Court for the Southern District of Ohio; Represented the Republic of Venezuela in a US$100M US federal litigation involving forged notes.

 - Represented a Fortune 500 consumer products company in an FCPA investigation in Latin America and China.
 Ms. Sánchez directed a team of more than 20 lawyers engaged in the internal investigation, coordinated forensic professionals, and prepared presentations for SEC and DOJ meetings.

 - Represented a large European civil engineering firm in connection with a World Bank investigation related to allegations of corruption involving a road concession in Latin America.